ArctosDB/documentation-wiki/_best_practices/Loan_Type.markdown

 # Best Practice - Selecting a Loan Type

 What is a Loan Type?
 Before you make any decisions about one, you should know what it is.
-Start by reading the [Loan Type](https://handbook.arctosdb.org/documentation/loans.html#type).
+Start by reading the [Loan Type Documentation](https://handbook.arctosdb.org/documentation/loans.html#type).

 ## Loan Type Definitions